Davis Global Fund

-We gather our index data from a combination of reputable sources, including, but not limited to, Thomson Financial, Lipper and index websites.
+We gather our index data from a combination of reputable sources, including, but not limited to, Lipper, Wilshire, and index websites.

 The MSCI ACWI (All Country World Index) is a free float-adjusted market capitalization weighted index that is designed to measure the equity market performance of developed and emerging markets throughout the world.
-The Index includes reinvestment of dividends, net foreign withholding taxes.
+The index includes reinvestment of dividends, net of foreign withholding taxes.
+The MSCI China Index captures large- and mid-cap representation across China A shares, H shares, B shares, Red chips, P chips and foreign listings (e.g. ADRs).
+With 698 constituents, the index covers about 85% of this China equity universe.
+Currently, the index includes Large Cap A and Mid Cap A shares represented at 20% of their free float adjusted market capitalization.
 The S&P 500 Index is an unmanaged index of 500 selected common stocks, most of which are listed on the New York Stock Exchange.
-The Index is adjusted for dividends, weighted towards stocks with large market capitalizations and represents approximately two-thirds of the total market value of all domestic common stocks.
-The S&P 500 Financials is a capitalizationweighted index that tracks the companies in the financial sector as a subset of the S&P 500 Index.
+The index is adjusted for dividends, weighted towards stocks with large market capitalizations and represents approximately two-thirds of the total market value of all domestic common stocks.
 Investments cannot be made directly in an index.

 Shares of the Davis Funds are not deposits or obligations of any bank, are not guaranteed by any bank, are not insured by the FDIC or any other agency, and involve investment risks, including possible loss of the principal amount invested.